St Michael's Church

 The Parochial Church Council

-Members of the Parochial Church Council are Jill Wright who is in the chair and is also Churchwarden, Secretary Susan Harrison, Treasurer Sara Corbett, all supported by Rosemary Williams, Debbie Cary, Jane Morgan and Stuart Harrison The PCC meets several times a year to discuss the general running of the church, services, maintenance of the building and how to increase the congregation!
+Current members of the Council are Jill Wright who is in the chair and is also Churchwarden, Secretary Susan Harrison, Treasurer Sara Corbett, all supported by Rosemary Williams, Debbie Cary, Jane Morgan and Stuart Harrison The PCC meets several times a year to discuss the general running of the church, services, maintenance of the building and how to increase the congregation!

 We have in the past few years held festivals and concerts in our church in an effort to raise funds for the church.